mierdev/mierdev/README.md

 # Hello! 😎

 I like solving problems.
-Diving down the rabbit hole and exploring all options to see what works.
-I find this really satisfying.
-Whether it's yours, theirs or mine, a problem is just a challenge with many solutions!

 Or coding just for fun, that works too.

 ##
 **Skills**